 When charging an electric vehicle, alternating current (AC) from the power source is converted to direct current (DC) by the onboard charger and stored in the battery, which always stores power in direct current (DC).

 The conversion can be scheduled or triggered remotely in a smart EV charger that supports bidirectional charging.
-Since the conversion occurs independently through the onboard converter the bidirectional charger will manage the load and regulate the power from or to your electric vehicle batter.
+Since the conversion occurs independently via the onboard converter, the bidirectional charger will manage the load and regulate power to and from your electric vehicle battery.

 Types of Bidirectional Charging?